rkapl123/DBAddin/docs/DBFuncs.md

 *   In Worksheets with names like Cell references (Letter + number + blank + something else, eg. 'C701 Country') this leads to a fundamental error with the names used for the data target.
 Avoid using those sheet names in conjunction with DBListFetch, i.e. do not use a blank between the 'cell reference' and the rest (eg. 'C701Country' instead of 'C701 Country').
 *   GUID Columns are not displayed when working with the standard data fetching method used by DBListFetch (using an opened recordset for adding a - temporary - querytable).
 A workaround has been built that circumvents this problem by adding the querytable the way that excel does (using the connection string and query directly when adding the querytable).
 This however implicitly opens another connection, so is more resource intensive.
 For details see [Connection String Special Settings](#Connection_String_Special_Settings)

 *   Query composition: Composing Queries (as these sometimes tends to be quite long) can become challenging, especially when handling parameters coming from cells.
-There is a simple way to avoid lots of trouble by placing the parts of a query in different lines/cells and chaining all these cells together in the DB functions first argument (query)
+There is a simple way to avoid lots of trouble by placing the parts of a query in different lines/cells and chaining all these cells together in the DB functions first argument (query).
 *   When invoking an Excel Workbook from the commandline (from a cmd script or the task scheduler) Excel may register (call the connect method of the Add-in) the Add-in later than invoking the calculation which leads to an uninitialized host application object and therefore a non-functional dbfunctions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
 I'm still investigating into this.
 *   The Workbook containing the DB functions may not have any VBA Code with Compile Errors, or it will return an "Application defined Error".
 This relates to Excel not passing the Application.Caller object correctly to UDFs when having compile errors in VBA-Code.